century909/proyectia/README.md

 ### Frontend

-The frontend is built with React and TailwindCSS, featuring:
+The frontend is built with React and SCSS, featuring:

 - Responsive design
 - React Router for navigation